Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1.2 - Aerial Data Processing with Agisoft Metashape for Beginners.md

   - **Description**: Restricts the number of key points detected in each image.
   - **When to use**: Ideal for fast processing or when working with low-resolution or poor-quality images.
   - **Impact**: Fewer points to match means faster processing, but this could lead to lower alignment accuracy.
+  - **Real-world Example**: An initial test flight where you’re experimenting with the settings to get a rough model without the need for high detail.

 - **High Limit (e.g., 40,000-50,000)**:
   - **Description**: Increases the number of key points detected in each image, improving the chance of finding matching features between images.
   - **When to use**: For projects where the images have high resolution or complex terrain, more key points will improve accuracy.
   - **Impact**: More points mean higher accuracy but slower processing and increased memory usage.
+  - **Real-world Example**: Mapping a large complex urban area with dense buildings, where fine details and accuracy are important.

 - **Very High Limit (e.g., 100,000 or more)**:
   - **Description**: Detects a very large number of key points.
   - **When to use**: For small-scale projects with very high-resolution images or when every detail of the scene is critical.
   - **Impact**: Provides the best alignment results, but processing can take a long time and consume a significant amount of memory.
+  - **Real-world Example**: A drone survey of a historical building, where every detail of the structure needs to be captured and aligned accurately.

 ---